-You will likely lose the opportunity if you are not 100% responsive at that exact moment.
+You will lose the opportunity if you are not 100% responsive at that exact moment.
 These calls, emails, and chats must be given top priority.
-You need to assure the potential patient that they shouldn’t take any other calls, for you got them covered.
+You need to assure the potential patient that they shouldn’t take any other calls, because you have them covered.

 VOB Verification of Benefits and Insurance knowledge:

 You must be able to run an online VOB while the caller is on the line.
-This applies mostly to the first call and assumes they have their insurance card.
-An online VOB is about 80% accurate and gives you enough information to ask the right questions.
-It will give you information like deductibles, out-of-pocket max, out-of-network benefits, and co-pay percentages.
+This applies mainly to the first call and assumes they have their insurance card.
+An online VOB is about 80% accurate and gives enough information to ask the right questions.
+It will provide you with information like deductibles, out-of-pocket max, out-of-network benefits, and co-pay percentages.

 Admin staff must understand the financial ramifications to engage the client and keep them from calling another center.
 If the admin understands the entire process and their financial wiggle room, they will retain the customer.
 During this time, the intake department calls the insurance company for a formal VOB.

-When someone doesn’t have their insurance card handy finding out where they got their insurance without insulting them is crucial.
+When someone doesn’t have their insurance card handy, finding out where they got their insurance without insulting them is crucial.
 This line of questioning takes finesse.
 When you hear things like “I got my insurance from an employer, spouse’s employer, or parent,” right off the bat, you have a higher quality lead.
-The next thing to find out is the insurer’s name and if the policy is a PPO or HMO.
+The next thing to discover is the insurer’s name and whether the policy is a PPO or HMO.